ShimaTaku818/R-as-GIS-for-Economists/docs/SpatialInteractionVectorVector.md

 ## Spatial Join

-By spatial join, we mean spatial operations that involve the followings:
+By spatial join, we mean spatial operations that involve all of the followings:

-1. overlay one spatial layer (target layer) onto another spatial layer (source layer)
++ overlay one spatial layer (target layer) onto another spatial layer (source layer)
-2. for each of the observation in the target layer
++ for each of the observation in the target layer
-+ identify which objects in the source layer it geographically intersects (or being close) with
+  * identify which objects in the source layer it geographically intersects (or being close) with
-+ extract values associated with the intersecting objects in the source layer (and summarize if necessary),
+  * extract values associated with the intersecting objects in the source layer (and summarize if necessary),
-+ assign the extracted value to the object in the target layer
+  * assign the extracted value to the object in the target layer

 For economists, this is probably the most common motivation of using GIS software, with the ultimate goal being including the spatially joined variables as covariates in regression analysis.